NALTP/Rules/README.md

     - (b) Predetermined maps will be announced as early as possible and before signups for any tier have been closed.
   - (1) Team home maps
     - (a) Following week 1 games, each team will have 24 hours to submit one home map in the absense of additional deadlines announced by the CRC.
+    - (b) A home map submission will require a fortunatemaps ID as well as a designation of "Kiss" or "No-kiss".
     - (b) Each home map will be subject to approval by the Map Selection Panel.
       - (i) Approved maps may be rejected by a successful captains veto of 70% or greater of the relevant tier.
+"No-kiss" designations are not available for veto.
     - (c) Home maps may only be submitted for approval when they adhere to the following guidelines:
       - (i) Must not be the same or similar to any predetermined map for that tier.
       - (ii) Must not be the same or similar to any other approved home map for that tier.